helidon-io/helidon/docs/se/ai/langchain4j/lc4j-providers.md

 Provider key: `lc4j-in-memory`.

-In LangChain4j [in-memory embedding store integration][in-memory-embedding-store-integration], `InMemoryEmbeddingStore` is an in-process vector store implementation suitable for local or lightweight use cases.
+In LangChain4j [in-memory embedding store integration][in-memory-embedd], `InMemoryEmbeddingStore` is an in-process vector store implementation suitable for local or lightweight use cases.

 In Helidon, this provider creates `InMemoryEmbeddingStore<TextSegment>` instances from `langchain4j.embedding-stores.<name>` configuration entries.